dbltoe/responsive_color_changes/README.md

 Description
 ===========
-This add-on/modification contains files needed to assist in Responsive Color Changes for Zen Cart Versions 1.5.x.
+This add-on/modification contains files needed to assist in Color Changes for Zen Cart's Responsive_Classic Template for Versions 1.5.x.

 Zen-Cart Versions
 ================